-State exchanges would have already weighed in on the tobacco rating include: CA - no, CT - no, AK - 1.2 to 1 rating and CO - 1.5 to 1 rating
+State exchanges that have already weighed in on the tobacco rating include: CA - no, CT - no, AR - 1.2 to 1 rating and CO - 1.15 to 1 rating

 The fact that there is little evidence to show that a surcharge would reduce overall costs of insurance for everyone was discussed.
+There was also significant discussion regarding the lack of evidence that tobacco rating would have an impact in helping people stop smoking.

 PUBLIC INPUT: Chairman Gardiner invited public attendees to voice their opinions.
-Several advocacy organizations were represented including the American Heart Association, the American Cancer Society, the DC Cancer Consortium and others who all stated their opposition to the use of tobacco rating.
+Several advocacy organizations were represented including the American Heart Association, the DC Cancer Consortium, and the DC Tobacco Free Coalition, who all stated their opposition to the use of tobacco rating.
+The local affiliate of American Cancer Society submitted a written statement opposing tobacco rating.